MACE: A Flexible Framework for Membership Privacy Estimation in Generative Models: Experiments

 \subsubsection{Generalized metric}

 To demonstrate how to apply MACE under the generalized metrics, we qualitatively compare the membership advantages under AM and the accuracy-based metric.
 We set $p=0.1$ here to construct an imbalanced dataset.
-In Figure~\ref{fig:my_label}, under the accuracy-based metric, we compare the optimal membership advantage (the membership advantage of the optimal adversary) with the membership advantage of the heuristic adversary defined in~\citep{hayes2019logan} using the discriminator score as the query.
-We find the heuristic adversary has comparable performance to the optimal adversary under the accuracy-based metric.
-We then repeat the same experiment but evaluating the membership privacy risk in terms of AM, as shown in Figure~\ref{fig:my_label}.
-In this case, the performance of the optimal adversary is consistently better than the heuristic adversary.
-This suggests that heuristic adversaries designed with a particular metric in mind may not be as effective when performance is measured in terms of a different metric.
-As a result, it would underestimate the true membership privacy risks using these pre-selected adversaries that were designed to optimize for another metric.
-This further highlights the utility of being able to use different metrics in our privacy framework.
+In Figure \ref{fig:my_label}, under both the accuracy-based metric and the AM metric, we compare the optimal membership advantage (the membership advantage of the optimal adversary) with the membership advantage of the heuristic adversary defined in \citep{hayes2019logan} using the discriminator score as the query.
+We find the heuristic adversary has comparable performance to the optimal adversary under both metrics.
+It is important to note here that while the optimal adversary is asymptotically optimal, on any set of samples there may be a stronger adversary possible.